Irrigation & sprinkler resources

 - Commercial property owners may qualify for assistance through our Large Landscape Program.

-Valley Water offers rebates for installing more efficient irrigation controls.
+Valley Water offers rebates for installing more efficient irrigation controllers.

 Key features of irrigation controllers include: